 If you're no longer happy with your home, you can either renovate or relocate.

-When you’ve decided that your current home no longer complements your lifestyle and you can’t make up your mind about whether it’s time to upgrade your existing home or to move to a new location, this practical advice and list of considerations may be able to help you decide.
+You’ve decided that your current home no longer complements your lifestyle.
+But you can’t make up your mind whether it’s time to upgrade your existing home or to move to a new location.
+We’ve got some practical advice and a list of considerations to help you decide.